mercurywin/WeblogChallenge/README.md

 5. execute it then you could get the answers.

 #sessionize
 It's an IDEA Project based on SBT and could be runned with enough libs.
-Moreover there is a unit test file with the project in the src/test/scala.
-There're two core files, please take a look:
+Moreover there is a unit test file with the project in the src/test/scala.There're two core files, please take a look:

 1. src/main/scala/Sessionalize.scala
 2. src/test/scala/SessionalizeTest.scala